bloominstituteoftechnology/Sprint-Challenge--DevOps/Answers.md

 vertically= add more processors/resources to an existing application.

 6. Heroku also utilizes software containers for deployment.
 What is the main difference between the 'free' tier of containers on Heroku vs. the paid tiers?
-The paid tiers offer more dynos.
+The paid tiers keeps your applications running (as long as you pay :) ).